mattzuba/mattzuba.github.io/_posts/2022-01-18-connecting-postfix-to-microsoft-365.md

 # Server Specs

-Our relay at [Goodwill of Central and Northern Arizona](https://goodwillaz.org){:n} passes close to 1 million emails/year to Microsoft 365, totalling almost 250GB.
-While that may seem like a lot, in the grand scheme of things it breaks down to roughly 5 emails/minute during operating hours.
-It handles emails from internal applications (web and desktop), voicemail email notifications (with transcribing via Google's Speech to Text api), scan-to-email MFPs, and other devices that send email within the organization.
-What once started as a short term solution to allowing a few MFPs to scan-to-email almost 10 years ago has turned into a critical part of our infrastructure.
+The relay at my company passes close to 1 million emails/year to Microsoft 365, totalling almost 250 GB in size.
+That breaks down to roughly 5 emails/minute during operating hours.
+It handles emails from internal applications (web and desktop), voicemail email notifications (with transcribing via Google's Speech to Text api), scan-to-email MFPs, network monitoring applications and other devices that send email within the organization.
+What once started as a short term solution to allowing a few MFPs to scan-to-email over 10 years ago has turned into a critical part of our infrastructure.

-We run two SMTP relays that both connect to Microsoft 365 (with the same connectors); one at each of our datacenters.
+We run two SMTP relays that both connect to Microsoft 365 (with the same connector); one at each of our datacenters.
 They have the following specs:

 * 2 vCPUs
-* 4GB RAM
+* 4 GB RAM
-* 40GB Primary HDD (for OS)
+* 40 GB Primary HDD (for OS)
-* 100GB Secondary HDD (for archiving)
+* 100 GB Secondary HDD (for archiving)

 # Fuglu

 First we're going to install [Fuglu](https://fuglu.org/){:n}.
 Fuglu is an advanced content scanner that can do all sorts of things such as archiving email, DKIM signing, spam / antivirus scanning and more!
-You can even write your own Python plugins to create your own scanner/filter (we've leveraged this to send our Voicemails through Google's Speech-to-text engine to transcribe them).
+You can even write your own Python plugins to create your own scanner/filter (we've leveraged this to send voicemails through Google's Speech-to-text engine to transcribe them).

 ## Installation

-There are many ways to install Fuglu; since this is a single purpose machine, I've installed Fuglu as a `deb` package that I created using their gitlab repo.
+There are many ways to install Fuglu; since this is a single purpose machine, I've installed Fuglu as a `deb` package that I created using their Gitlab repo.
 There is already a script in their repo to assist with this, but I made some changes to it to work properly on Python 3.
 You can run these steps on the machine itself, or you can leverage Docker to create the `deb` file in an isolated environment.
 I opted for the latter route.
 I have Docker installed on my laptop, so I created the `deb` there and then moved it to the server to install.

 >Dockerfile
 {:.file-name}